PrinceOfPuppers/smart-home-server/devices/esp32-air-quality-station/README.md

 ## Programming
 For debug output, uncomment `// #define DEBUG_ENABLED` in `esp32-air-quality-station.ino` line 10.

-You must create the file `network-info.h` contining:
+You must create the file `network-info.h` contining the following in this directory:

 ```
 #define NETWORK_NAME "NETWORK123"
 #define NETWORK_PASS "XXXXXXXXX"
 ```

-In this directory before programming.

-The following command will build and get serial output on Linux:
+The following command will build and get serial output on Linux, You may need to change USB0 to some other number for your machine:
 ```
 arduino-cli compile --fqbn "esp32:esp32:esp32" -u -p /dev/ttyUSB0 && screen /dev/ttyUSB0 115200
 ```

-You may need to change USB0 to some other number for your machine.

-a UDP request can be made to the device using the following command:
+A UDP request can be made to the device using the following command:

 ```
 ./udp_request.sh "1" 192.168.1.123